astro1sumit/collagefullstackassignment/README.md

-thank you for reading the README there is nothing
+thank you for reading the README there is nothing. for any help check index.html